Difference between revisions of "Lovemore Negandi" - Pindula

 Service / Career

-2018 – elected to Ward 1 Nyaminyami RDC with 193 votes, beating Edward Asima of MDC-Alliancw with 181 votes.
+2018 – elected to Ward 1 Nyaminyami RDC with 193 votes, beating Edward Asima of MDC-Alliance with 181 votes.
 [1]

 Events